Daniel Joseph Kelly O'Connell: Education and career

 In 1951, O'Connell published the paper, The so-called periastron effect in close eclipsing binaries, where he described the differences in maxima of the light curves of eclipsing binary stars which could not be explained by the previously described periastron effect.
 This paper lead to the O'Connell effect being named after him, although it does not yet have a physical explanation.

 The next year, O'Connell left Australia, as he was appointed the director of the Vatican Observatory in Rome.
 When asked about his position as a man of both religion and science, he responded that "They're distinct.
 I mean, there's no opposition between them."
 He installed the observatory's largest telescope, a 60/90-cm Schmidt telescope, which was used to observe stars.
 His research led to him being nominated a member of the Pontifical Academy of Sciences on 24 September 1964, which he eventually became the president of in 1968.
 He organized two study weeks for the Pontifical Academy, one on Stellar Populations, and another on Nuclei of Galaxies in 1957 and 1970 respectively; he edited the proceedings of each into books.
 When Pope Pius XII was criticised for speaking in the second study week, O'Connell defended him, saying that the Pope "studied very carefully the technical material presented to him and made it his own, and moulded it so as to drive home the religious or ethical considerations he wished to put before his audience."

 Retirement

 O'Connell retired from the Vatican Observatory in 1970 and from the Pontifical Academy of Sciences in 1972.
-In 1982, O'Connell passed away in Rome, at the headquarters of the Society of Jesus.
+In 1982, O'Connell died in Rome, at the headquarters of the Society of Jesus.
 As seen from his presence in both the church and scientific organisations, he was very involved with the community, which is shown in his obituary, where Coyne and McCarthy commemorated him saying "he still treasured immensely his friends and was, as a matter of fact, always nurturing new friendships."